Shoaib1345/Cyber-Secure-and-Resilient-System-on-Chip-using-FPGA-Dynamic-Configuration/README.md

 ---

-## 📘 Repository Information
+## 📘 Repository Information.

 **Repository Name:** `cyber-secure-fpga-advanced`
 **Description:**

 > Advanced explainable prototype for a Cyber Secure & Resilient System-on-Chip using Python — integrates cryptographic key management, bitstream integrity verification, and secure FPGA reconfiguration through a Tkinter GUI.

----(including how to demonstrate the prototype for evaluation)?
+---(including how to demonstrate the prototype for evaluation)?  ..
 ```